stuycs-gh-classrooms/nxtm-p00-pd10-cats/README.md

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

+- A random number of orbs (not connected by springs) that have different masses and different velocities will be created in the simulation.
+When the simulation is running, the orbs will begin moving around the screen in random directions, and will bounce off the edges of the screen without losing energy as the simulation will be run in a gas container.
+When the orbs collide with each other, the custom force will be triggered and the orbs will fly away from each other with their new velocities, which would have depended on the intial velocity and initial mass of the two orbs.
+The direction that the orbs move in after collision will be the opposite of the original direction that they were traveling in.

 ---